mrlt8/docker-wyze-bridge/README.md

 See [basic usage](#basic-usage) for additional information.

+## What's Changed in v2.0.1

+* Fixed a bug where the WebUI would not start if 2FA was required. #741

 ## What's Changed in v2.0.0

 ⚠️ All streams will be on-demand unless local recording is enabled.